 Teachers will assess the children's work in Computing by making informal judgements during lessons.
 On completion of a piece of work, the teacher assesses the work and uses this assessment to plan for future learning.
 Feedback is given to the child to guide his/her progress.
-Older pupils are encouraged to make judgements about how they can improve their and other pupils' work.
+Older children are encourage to make judgements about how they can improve their and other children's work.

-An assessment document (Crib Sheet) is used to assess whether children are working below the expected standard (BLW), towards the expected standard (WTS), at the expected (EXS) or working at greater depth (GDS) within the Computing Programme of Study.
+An assessment document is used to assess whether a child is working below the expected standard, towards the expected standard, at the expected or working at greater depth within the Computing Programme of Study.
 The final judgement is made by the teacher, using the Computing learning objectives.